lavaeater/turbo-rocket-ultra/README.md

 ### MVP

 - [ ] Gibs and body parts
+- [ ] Objectives II, the sequel
 - [ ] Pickups 2 (on-screen blurb indicating what you got)
-- [x] Reloading 2 (shot-by-shot for shotguns)
-- [x] Multi-body-bodies for players and enemies (one for collision in game, one for hit detection for damage)
 - [ ] Interactable Components in-the-game
 - [ ] Player graphics made from components / parts etc.
 - [ ] Perma-gibs
 - [ ] Fixa mini-map
 - [ ] Smarta vektorer (eller nåt) - byt utspridd vektormattekod mot små, lokala, scengrafer.
+- [x] Reloading 2 (shot-by-shot for shotguns)
+- [x] Multi-body-bodies for players and enemies (one for collision in game, one for hit detection for damage)
 - [x] Player Death 2
 - [x] Different weapons to shoot with <- done
 - [x] Vehicles <- nice to have